Strangers (Merle Haggard album): Recording and composition

-Reception
+Critical reception

 Strangers was a hit album, reaching number 9 on the Billboard country albums chart.
 In Merle Haggard: The Running Kind, Haggard biographer David Cantwell writes, "Haggard didn't come off as a particularly distinctive artist on Strangers, but his derivativeness was of a high and promising quality."

 Critic Steven Thomas Erlewine of AllMusic calls it "an impressive debut," conceding that "there is some filler on Strangers, but that was the case for nearly every country album recorded in the '60s.
 What counts is the good stuff and the best songs on the record richly illustrate Haggard's talent and his potential."